francisdzheng/dsper2020/tutorials/tutorial06.md

 ---

 In this tutorial, we will be exploring several classification techniques.

-Much of this code was provided by Professor Kucheryavyy; I have broken the code down into a few smaller pieces and added some comments and explanations that should help your understanding.
+The code in sections 1-6 was provided by Professor Kucheryavyy; I have broken the code down into a few smaller pieces and added some comments and explanations that should help your understanding.
+Sections 1 - 5 provide in-depth examples of several new classifications techniques for classification problems just involving one class.
+Section 6 provides a few more examples.

+Section 7 is a continuation of [my previous tutorial on k-nearest neighbors classification](../tutorial02); you can refer to this section for simple examples of the new techniques we learn here, but for a classification problem with multiple classes (in this case, three classes).

 You can view the code for this tutorial [here](https://colab.research.google.com/drive/1hYevhj_tTUBQCcj8OGSyGduoOL8c8m4K).

 ## Getting Started